TheBoojum/pypc-utils/docs/source/index.rst

-.. pypc_utils documentation master file, created by sphinx-quickstart on Sat Sep 27 17:16:09 2025.
+.. pypc-utils documentation master file, created by sphinx-quickstart on Sat Sep 27 17:16:09 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-pypc_utils documentation
+pypc-utils documentation
 ========================

 Add your content using ``reStructuredText`` syntax.
 See the